 What is the 'greenhouse effect'?

 While it's not a perfect analogy, some say the atmosphere works like a greenhouse.
 The sun's rays (shortwave energy) enter a greenhouse through its glass ceiling and walls to warm the interior.
-The glass makes it hard for the heat (longwave energy) to escape, and heat builds up inside the greenhouse until the heat can escape fast enough.
+The glass makes it hard for the heat (longwave energy) to escape, and heat builds up inside the greenhouse until the heat cannot escape fast enough.

 Certain naturally occurring gases in Earth's atmosphere have a similar warming effect on the surface.
 This warming is referred to as the "greenhouse effect," and the gases that trap heat are called "greenhouse gases."
 The most important greenhouse gases in Earth's atmosphere are water vapor, carbon dioxide, methane, and ozone.
 Earth's surface must warm to an average of about 59°F (with present-day concentrations) until enough energy can be emitted by greenhouse gases and escape to space to balance the energy being absorbed from the Sun.